weikiat97/CS2102_2021_S1_Team40/README.md

 ## Lint checking with Prettier

-Run `npx prettier --write .` in project root to auto format all your code nicely!
+Do `npm run prettier` in project root to auto format all your code nicely!

 ## ER Diagram